davidvliang/old-profile/essays/Smart-Questions.md

 </blockquote>

-From this post it is evident that the questioner made an attempt to the problem by
+From this post it is evident that the questioner made an attempt to the problem by providing his experience and attempt at the problem.
+They display an effort and commitment to findind a solution which the questioner and take to mean this is a question worth answering.
 On the contrary, a “not smart” question this [post](https://stackoverflow.com/questions/388470/stacktrace-information-preserving-paths-of-original-source?answertab=votes#tab-top)

 <blockquote>
  Topic: Stacktrace information preserving paths of original source